dansantinojones/the-simpsons-story-vault/README.md

 ## User Stories
 1. As a new visitor, I want to navigate the terminal with ease.
 2. As a visitor, I want to exit the program after finishing playing.
+3. As a visitor, I want a choice of words from multiple categories, relating to the story and Simpsons theme.
-3. As a visitor, I want to create and read stories based on The Simpsons.
+4. As a visitor, I want to create and read stories based on The Simpsons.

 ## The Skeleton
 The program had only one page in the terminal.
 The terminal game is not responsive to users.
 As it is only one page I used a flow chart instead of wireframes.